 The capture of carbon dioxide (CO2) produced, for example, by power stations and energy-intensive industry and its secure long-term storage.
 This research area includes air capture, transportation of CO2, permanent storage and utilisation options, and the integration of Carbon Capture and Storage (CCS) technologies into current energy systems.
 Novel next-generation capture technologies are a major element.
 Research in this area should be related to the reduction of CO2 emissions into the atmosphere.
 This excludes the utilisation of captured carbon into chemicals, as this is outside the remit of this Research Area.

 The Energy Programme has previously recognised the significance of CCS research in the energy landscape and has therefore invested in the UK Carbon Capture and Storage Research Centre (UKCCSRC) to provide focus and co-ordination for underpinning CCS research and networking opportunities for the research community and stakeholders, as well as to develop CCS capacity within the UK.

-The Energy Programme plans to:
+The Energy Programme expects to:

 - Ensure capacity and capability are available for the future of CCS by training and knowledge transfer via early-career and established-career fellowships.
 The CCS community should utilise skills and best practises from the oil and gas community in preparation for the positive shift in the landscape.

 Particularly aligns with Resilient and Productive Nation Outcomes and the following specific Ambitions:

 Developments in CCS are considered to have a potentially significant impact on reducing UK greenhouse gas emissions, allowing the UK flexibility in continuing to use fossil fuels if required.

 R2: Ensure a reliable infrastructure which underpins the UK economy